Overview

 Day 37 – Livingstone

 With the many activities on offer in Victoria Falls (Zimbabwe) and Livingstone (Zambia), today is the perfect day for the adventure that most suites your style.
 Whether rafting the mighty Zambezi River or enjoying a flight over the Falls, this is your day to enjoy the many attractions on offer in Victoria Falls.
 As your tour continues from Victoria Falls, a transfer from Livingstone to Victoria Falls is included in your tour price.
 However, you can choose to spend the day in Livingstone and transfer to Victoria Falls in the late afternoon.
 You have the choice of booking a morning transfer (08:00) or afternoon transfer (16:00).
 Please indicate your preferred time with your booking agent and/or Nomad at the time of booking.
-You will meet with your crew for a briefing at 17:00pm in the reception area of Shearwater Explorers Village.
+You will meet with your crew for a briefing at 17:00pm in the reception area of the property indicated on your confirmation voucher.
+This evening, you have the option to join the group for an optional dinner at a local restaurant, where you can enjoy a meal and reflect on the day’s adventures.
+Your guide will arrange a booking for those who wish to participate

 Day 39 – Victoria Falls – Kasane – Chobe National Park